 Hall Road marks the northern edge of the settlement around Limekiln Dyke as well as the conservation area.
 At the junction between Smallburgh Road and Hall Road, the generous grounds of White Lodge, allow a rare view to the watercourse leading to Limekiln Dyke, although at this stage it is of such a small scale that it is difficult to appreciate the extent of Limekiln Dyke downstream.
-White Lodge, prominently positioned on rising ground is of simple elegant design, its white painted rendered walls and regular rhythm of sash windows of the late 19th century or early 20th century concealing an earlier building.
+White Lodge, prominently positioned on rising ground is of simple elegant design, its white painted rendered walls and regular rhythm of sash windows of the 19th century concealing an earlier building.